mrwolverton99-debug/zoning-app/README.md

 Why this one is accurate

-I'm a Planner II with the City of Garland.
-I process rezonings, Specific Use Provisions, and Planned Developments, and I present cases to the Plan Commission and Board of Adjustment.
+I'm an experienced Urban Planner.
+I've processed rezonings, Specific Use Provisions, and Planned Developments, and I've presented cases to the Plan Commission, City Council, and Board of Adjustment.

 That matters here in concrete ways: